labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 What is CRISPRCasFinder ?
 -------------------------

 CRISPRCasFinder is a Perl script allowing to identify CRISPR arrays and Cas proteins.
 The CRISPR detection is based on Vmatch ( a software for large scale sequence analysis) which identify all repeat sequences regularly spaced.
 CRISPRCasFinder associate a notation level with each CRISPR detected.
 This evidence level is established using several criteria.
-Firstly, an index conservation of repeats based on Entropy (EBcon), a high index mean that repeats of the CRISPR are very well conserved.
-Secondly, the number of spacer and finally the overall percentage identity of this spacers.
+Firstly, an index conservation of repeats based on Entropy (EBcon), secondly, the number of spacer and finally the overall percentage identity of this spacers.
 Four level can be attributed :

-* Level 1 :  Array made of one to three spacers
-* Level 2 :  EBcon  < 70
-* Level 3 :  EBcon  >=70 and percentage identity of spacers  > 8%
-* Level 4 :  EBcon  >=70 and percentage identity of spacers  =< 8%

 More information about CRISPRCasFinder `here <https://crisprcas.i2bc.paris-saclay.fr/>`_.